 Let’s take a look at how CPM helps when applied to project management plans:

 - Identifies critical tasks: CPM lets you outline the most crucial tasks to closely supervise on the critical path.
-If any task on the critical map takes longer than the estimated duration, i.e., start or end later than intended, your whole project will be affected and may get delayed.
+If any task on the critical map takes longer than the estimated duration (i.e., starts or ends later than intended), your whole project will be affected and may get delayed.

 - Creates a shorter time frame: CPM can help shorten timelines, enabling project managers to complete projects faster.
 When you visualize the results from a CPM as a bar chart, you can quickly figure out where tasks fall in the overall timeline.
 Visualizing critical path activities, task durations, and their sequences becomes easier.
 You can use this information to gain a new level of insight into your project timeline, which can be used to decide task durations to modify and ones that should remain unchanged.

 - Measures actual progress against planned progress: You can use CPM to compare planned progress with actual progress to keep projects on track and get near-perfect results.
 As the project runs, you can work with the baseline schedule developed from the initial critical path analysis to track the scheduling process.
 You can also identify completed tasks, the predicted remaining duration for in-progress tasks, and any planned changes to future task sequences and durations.
 When displayed against the original baseline, you’ll get an updated schedule that will allow you to compare planned and actual progress visually.

 Project management software is vital to completing projects on time, keeping all team members on task, and quickly identifying where a project is at any given time.
 Microsoft Project is a great option.
 The tool can clearly present all the project phases and tasks, after which it’ll automatically forecast your project’s end date.